epics-containers/epics-containers.github.io/docs/tutorials/generic_ioc.md

 1. **Dockerfile** - add in the support modules you need
 2. **README.md** - change to describe your Generic IOC
 3. **ibek-support** - add new support module recipes into this submodule

+The rest of the files created by the template are essentially boilerplate and can be left alone for most Generic IOCs.
+However there are many places where changes could be made for advanced use cases.
+An example of this is the ioc-adaravis Generic IOC, this has a custom version of the start.sh entrypoint script.
+It connects to the GigE cameras described in the IOC instance and gets information regarding the set of configuration parameters each camera supports - this is then used to generate custom database and OPI files.

 To work on this project we will use local a developer container.
 All changes and testing will be performed inside this developer container.